 Are you looking for a new place to live?
 Have you considered New Addington?
-Located in London, it is one of the most cheaper places to live in England.
+It is one of the cheaper places to live in London.
 Even though it’s not considered the best neighbourhood ever, there are some things that make it pretty good.
 For instance, there are plenty of parks and open spaces for people who enjoy spending time outdoors.
 The housing market is booming here too thanks to the low cost of living.
 Everything from groceries to clothes can be found at affordable prices.
 This makes it easy for even those on a tight budget to afford necessities like food and clothing without breaking the bank!

 New Addington History

 Until the 1930s, New Addington was farmland and woodland, with three main farms called Castle Hill, Fisher’s Farms, and Addington Lodge.
 It is now the most isolated area in the area and is much isolated from Croydon, with no main transport links to other centres.
 In the 1950s and 1960s, prefabricated houses were built in the Castle Hill area.
 The first part of the original part, the Boot’s Estate was built in 1939 with 1,023 houses and 23 shops.